zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    6. Send the address query to the name server.
    7. If there is no DNS response from the server then:
       1. Emit *[NO_RESPONSE]*.
-      2. Go to next server.
+      2. Go to the next server.
    8. If the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
       1. Copy the adress query (A, AAAA) that gave the referral